 FAQ

-The panko crust makes these chicken tenders fairly easy to air fry.
-First, you want to preheat your air fryer to 375°F (190°C).
-Line up the breaded chicken in an air fryer basket, leaving a little space between each one.
-Then spray both sides of the chicken with a light, even coating of oil.
-How long they take to cook will depend on your air fryer, but 3-4 minutes per side should be enough.
+The panko crust makes these chicken tenders fairly easy to air fry and still get a crispy texture.
+To make crispy air fryer chicken tenders or panko chicken strips, first, preheat your air fryer to 375°F (190°C).
+Line up the cutlets in an air fryer basket, leaving a little space between each one.
+Then, spray both sides with a light, even coating of oil.
+How long they take using this cooking method will depend on your air fryer, but 3-4 minutes per side should be enough.

 These can also be prepared in an oven set to 390°F(200°C).
-Line up the breaded chicken tenders on a baking sheet, leaving an inch between each strip.
-Spray the tops of the chicken strips with oil and place the sheet pan in the preheated oven.
-It should take about 8-10 minutes to cook.
-You'll want to flip the chicken over half-way through.
+To make baked panko chicken tenders, line a baking sheet with foil or parchment paper and line up the breaded cutlets, leaving an inch between each strip.
+Spray the tops of the panko chicken strips with oil or nonstick cooking spray and place the baking sheet in the preheated oven.
+Check the cutlets with an instant-read thermometer for an internal temperature of 160°F (71°C).
+It should take about 8-10 minutes to cook, but it may require a few additional minutes, depending on the size of your tenders and the accuracy of your oven.
+You'll want to flip the pieces over halfway through.
+This baking option makes preparing these panko tenders fairly easy and convenient.

 📖 Recipe